HistoryThis section has been translated automatically.

 Internal therapyThis section has been translated automatically.

-The indication for the system therapy of psoriasis has to be subject to particularly strict provisos.
+The indication for systemic therapy of psoriasis must be subject to particularly strict provisos.

 - The classical external treatment methods should be sufficiently exhausted.

-- Only if no acceptable skin condition can be achieved by the external therapy approaches, a system therapy should take place.
+- Only if an acceptable skin condition cannot be achieved by the external therapy approaches, a system therapy should be carried out.

 Thus, system therapies are reserved for the severe and most severe forms.
 These include chronically active, therapy-resistant, extensive psoriasis vulgaris, psoriasis pustulosa, psoriatic erythroderma, all forms of psoriasis arthropathica that cannot be adequately treated monotherapeutically with non-steroidal anti-inflammatory drugs, severe therapy-resistant psoriasis capitis and psoriasis palmaris et plantaris.